 rewrite (enabled by site administrator)

-6. List available and enabled modules in Ubuntu and similar systems.
+6. List all available and enabled modules on Ubuntu systems.

 $ ls /etc/apache2/mods-*